Explainer: What political upheaval in Pakistan means for rest of the world

 Ties between Pakistan's military intelligence agency and the Islamist militant Taliban have loosened in recent years.

-Now the Taliban are back in power, and facing an economic and humanitarian crisis due to a lack of money and international isolation, Qatar is arguably their most important foreign partner.
+Now that the Taliban are back in power in Afghanistan, and facing an economic and humanitarian crisis due to a lack of money and international isolation, Qatar is arguably their most important foreign partner.

 "We (the United States) don't need Pakistan as a conduit to the Taliban.
 Qatar is definitely playing that role now," said Lisa Curtis, director of the Indo-Pacific Security Program at the Center for a New American Security think-tank.